hhunaid/react-native-image-crop-tools/README.md

 ### Mostly Automatic installation

 Only RN > 0.61.x is supported.
-Installation is automatic on Android.
-For iOS.
-Remember to run `pod install` in iOS directory
+- Android: Installation is automatic.
+- iOS: Add `pod 'react-native-image-crop-tools', :path => '../node_modules/react-native-image-crop-tools'` in your podfile below the line `use_native_modules!`.
+Then run `pod install`in iOS folder.

 ### Why another cropping library?